/

 Is Daniel Radcliffe returning?

 No. Radcliffe has stated he's happy to watch from the sidelines.
-Rumors of a cameo as a different character (like James Potter) are currently unsubstantiated and unlikely for the first few seasons to allow the new cast to stand on their own.
+Rumours of a cameo as a different character (like James Potter) are currently unsubstantiated and unlikely for the first few seasons to allow the new cast to stand on their own.

 Will it be 7 seasons or 10?